HakumenNC/katacoda-scenarios/kafka/kafka-connect/step2.md

 The `docker-compose` file can be viewed [here](https://github.com/adriens/presentation-kafka-connect/blob/main/uses-case.yml).

-## Summary
+## Explanations

-With this single command, we have :
+With this single line command, we have :

 - a minimalist `kafka` environment with `zookeeper`
 - the [`confluent`](https://www.confluent.io/) elements :